shukla-yash/shukla-yash.github.io/_pages/about.md

 <b> I'm on the job market for a summer research internship in robotics with applications in reinforcement learning, artificial intelligence and robot vision. </b>

 Interested in collaboration?
-Feel free to email me at yash DOT shukla AT tufts DOT edu
+Email me at yash DOT shukla AT tufts DOT edu